Gateway Community & Technical College

 Dr. Julie Ann Smith-Morrow

-Julie Ann Smith-Morrow is a resident of Newport, Ky., and the chief executive officer of Dress for Success Cincinnati.
+Julie Ann Smith-Morrow is a resident of Newport, Ky.
 She is a graduate of Brookfield (Wisconsin) Central High School and Texas Tech University in Lubbock, where she earned a bachelor of science degree and a Ph.D. in agronomy.
 Dr. Smith-Morrow is a member of the Hamilton County Human Services Chamber board of directors, vice chair of the Newport Independent School System board of education, and a member of the inaugural class of Emerge Kentucky.
 She was appointed to the Gateway board by Governor Steve Beshear in May 2014 for a term expiring November 15, 2019.

 Iversy Velez is a resident of Florence, Ky., and a practicing attorney.
 She is a graduate of the Comercial Institute of Puerto Rico, the University of Puerto Rico where she received a bachelor of arts degree, and the Interamerican University of Puerto Rico where she earned a Juris Doctor degree.
 Ms. Velez is a member of the Kentucky Bar Association, the District of Columbia Bar Association, the Puerto Rico Bar Association, American Immigration Lawyers and the National Immigration Project.
 She was appointed to the Gateway board by Governor Steve Beshear in May 2014 for a term expiring November 15, 2018.